Fieldwork

 Bermudians sailed their ships over 800 miles every year to visit Salt Cay for its salt.
 Historically, salt was considered “white gold” because in the absence of refrigeration, it provided one of the few ways to preserve food.
 The interior of Salt Cay consisted of a large natural salt pan and in combination with strong trade winds, hot days and little precipitation, it presented an ideal environment for natural production of this precious product.
 The Bermudians built salt storage facilities along the shore and created salt ponds with wind-powered pumps to increase production.
 The profitable salt industry left a mark on the island.
 Surrounded by the sea, Salt Cay functioned as a hub.
 To move people to the island, export salt, and connect the island to the wider Caribbean, a maritime focus was a must.
 Smaller vessels would come and go along the coast, moving goods on and off the island.
 Larger ships would set sail and deliver the salt to other Caribbean islands, the United States and even Europe.

 Salt Cay and its surrounding waters are largely unexplored from an archaeological point of view.
 The goal of this expedition is to make an archaeological map of the island, and to learn more about the island’s past by studying specific sites in depth.
 During a reconnaissance trip in 2019, we discovered a number of underwater and terrestrial sites that we started to document in 2023.
-We will continue our explorations in 2024 by documenting two shipwrecks: an unidentified wooden vessel and the British 44-gun HMS Endymion.
-In addition, we aim to find more shipwreck sites and map the historic roadstead, the salt ponds, and various other sites on Salt Cay and surrounding uninhabited islands.
+These include a wooden shipwreck in shallow water and the HMS Endymion, a British 44-gun warship that sank in 1790 south of Salt Cay.
+We continued our explorations in 2024 by documenting two shipwrecks and discovered three more!
+During the 2025 expedition, we will document the newly found sites and explore Salt Cay and nearby uninhabited islands in order to find new sites.

-This program is open to both divers and non-divers as there is a terrestrial component to the expedition as well.
-Since most sites are shallow (around 20 ft) and close to shore, snorkelers can join the underwater component in supporting roles.
-Even the HMS Endymion, despite being in a remote location, is only about 30 ft deep.
+This program is open to both divers and non-divers, as a lot of sites are in very shallow water and there is a terrestrial component to the expedition as well.
+To join as a snorkeler, you should be a good swimmer and be comfortable in the water.
 Because of the relatively easy dive conditions, for divers we only require a PADI Open Water Diver certification or equivalent certification from another training agency.
 Since we will be doing research underwater, there is a bit of task loading, which means you need to be comfortable in the water.
-The date of your last dive should be no more than six months before the start of the expedition
+The date of your last dive should be no more than a year before the start of the expedition.
+You are more than welcome to sign up for the program if you do not (yet) possess a dive certification.
+If you want to join the diving component, you need to meet the requirements at the start of the program.

 The expedition will comprise a two-week program packed with adventure and exploration, for a total of approximately 100 hours of underwater and terrestrial fieldwork, lab work, training, workshops, and lectures.